 In 1647, the reformers in England outlawed Christmas.
 And in 1659, the Puritans in New England followed suit.
 People who celebrated Christmas would be subject to a fine of five shillings.

 In 1662, William Hoare of Beverly, Mass., found himself in court for hosting a drunken gathering on Christmas Day.
 Hoare was a troublemaker whose family frequently tangled with Puritan society.
-Eventually their attitudes would cost his wife her life, as she was hanged as a witch in the Salem witch frenzy 30 years later.
+His wife would eventually die on the gallows, but that's another story.

 A second glimpse of Christmas mayhem occurred on Christmas Day in 1679 in Salem, Mass.
 Joseph Foster, Benjamin Fuller, Samuel Brayebrooke and Joseph Flint decided they wanted some booze for the holiday.
 They apparently didn't know anyone as obliging as Hoare.
 But they did know 72-year-old John Rowden had made perry, a liquor made from pears.
 So they dropped in to pay him an unscheduled visit.

 Rowden told them to get out.
 Fuller refused, saying "it was Christmas Day at night and they came to be merry and to drink perry, which was not to be had anywhere else but here and perry they would have before they went,” according to court records.
 The encounter ended in a fight and stolen property.

 Drinking was just the tip of the iceberg when it came to Christmas debauchery.
 The New England colonial Christmas included wassailing, mumming, gambling and feasting.